IMDC/Webmoti-Employ/server/README.md

 1. Login to cloudflare: `npx wrangler login`
 2. `npx wrangler hyperdrive create <YOUR_CONFIG_NAME> --connection-string="<MY_CONNECTION_STRING>"` (You get this connection string from the Neon dashboard.
 Make sure you turn off Connection pooling before copying it: <https://neon.com/blog/hyperdrive-neon-faq#so-should-i-use-hyperdrive-together-with-neons-pooling>) (If you already initialized it, you can update it like this: `npx wrangler hyperdrive update <MY_HYPERDRIVE_ID> --connection-string "<MY_CONNECTION_STRING_WITHOUT_POOLING>"`)
+3. Set `WRANGLER_HYPERDRIVE_LOCAL_CONNECTION_STRING_HYPERDRIVE` in `.env` as your local postgres db connection string.
+You can also set this to the Neon db connection string, but then you need to run the server with `wrangler dev --remote` (note: this env variable ends with `_HYPERDRIVE` since that's what the `hyperdrive` binding is set to in `wrangler.jsonc`)

 Disable caching to prevent stale reads:
 <https://developers.cloudflare.com/hyperdrive/configuration/query-caching/>